sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ## Reusing existing layers

-Each node except input is associated with some `nn.Module`.
+Each node except input is associated with some `torch.nn.Module`.
-When you are reusing a part of the graph, you are reusing all underlying `nn.Module` too.
+When you are reusing a part of the graph, you are reusing all underlying `torch.nn.Module` too.
 In fact, you can have multiple models sharing the same weights.
 Or one model reusing the same weights multiple times.